 - “popping” or “clicking” feelings, or the sensation that the rib is slipping

-In most instances, a rib only slips on one side, though it is possible for slipping rib syndrome to occur on both sides of the ribcage at the same time.
+In most instances, a rib only slips on one side, though it is possible for slipping rib syndrome to occur simultaneously on both sides of the ribcage.

-Many of the symptoms of slipping rib syndrome are similar to those of other conditions, therefore a doctor may do several tests to rule these out.
+Many of the symptoms of slipping rib syndrome are similar to those of other conditions.
+This means that a healthcare professional may order several tests before confirming the diagnosis.